4till2/build-daily/README.md

-# build-daily
 Every day I commit something to this repo.
+Be it a program, photo, video, essay, or other creation.
+The rules are as follows.

+1. Commit at least one complete creation per day.

+Stay creative.